abrobbins90/groceries/README.md

 or similar.

+## install
+Please refer to http://provemath.org/docs/install.html for directions on installing gulp and any dependencies.
+That website is for PROVEMATH, but things should be similar for groceries.

 ## build

 On the server, gulp may throw an 'operation not permitted' error when you try to build.
 This can be overrided with sudo: